How to Sell on Facebook Marketplace: Beginner’s Guide + Tips for Success

 If you already have a Facebook page shop, you can easily list items you have on Marketplace.

-In order to list your products through Marketplace, your stock must comply with Facebook Marketplace rules and go through an approval process before the item is shown publicly.
+In order for ecommerce businesses to list their products through Marketplace, the stock must comply with Facebook Marketplace rules and go through an approval process before the item is shown publicly.

 Once you have a Facebook shop set up, you can use the social media platform to boost your brand awareness and increase sales.